Home To School Transportation

 Individual Education Programs (IEP) Team.

-Times subject to change during first weeks of school.
+Times are subject to change during first weeks of school.
 Check back for updates.

 For safety & security reasons, students must be registered and have a bus pass to ride the school bus beginning on the first day of school.